merdok/homebridge-webos-tv/README.md

     - *pictureMode* - [required] one of the picture modes specified below,
     - *name* - [optional] the picture mode button name
   - Not all picture modes might be available for all TVs.
+  - See _statefulPictureMode_ for keeping picture mode buttons in sync with the TV
 - `soundModeButtons` [optional]
 Whether the sound mode buttons service is enabled.
 This allows to switch between sound modes on the TV. **Default: "" (disabled)**
   - Set an array of sound modes as the value.
 Available values are below.